 - Don’t put on any lotion, cream, deodorant, makeup, powder, perfume, or cologne after your shower.

 Go to bed early and get a full night’s sleep.

-Shower using Hibiclens just before you leave for the hospital.
-Use the Hibiclens the same way you did the night before.
-Do not use any other soap.
+Shower with a 4% CHG solution antiseptic skin cleanser before you leave for the hospital.
+Use it the same way you did the night before.

 - Remove nail polish and nail wraps.